Dragonrun1/file_path_normalizer/README.md

 Even if you are not forming paths using any user input the OS you use for PHP affects the file path and how many of the file functions work.
-Probably one of the best know differences is the use of back-slashes and drive letters in Windows paths but forward slashes and the unified file paths of Linux/Unix and Mac OS X.
+Probably one of the best know differences is the use of back-slashes and drive letters in Windows paths vs forward slashes and the unified file paths of Linux/Unix and Mac OS X.

 Below are some examples to make the issues clearer.